41 Hibiscus Varieties For Your Garden

 ‘Voodoo Magic’ is a highly sought after type of hibiscus.

-Voodoo magic hibiscus flowers are one of the most sought-after varieties for experienced gardeners.
-These blossoms are mesmerizing and intricate, setting them apart from the single-colored other varieties of hibiscus.
+Voodoo Magic hibiscus is one of the most captivating and sought-after varieties, especially among experienced gardeners.
+Its blossoms are richly detailed and multicolored, standing apart from the simpler, single-toned varieties more commonly seen.

 White Chiffon